 Where to stay in Ubud

 Ubud is one of Bali’s most popular destinations, and as such you don’t have to worry about finding the perfect accommodation for you.
 We decided to stay in Kapu Kapu Ubud, a beautiful guesthouse, owned by a very kind and welcoming family, only a 10 min scooter ride out of Ubud.
 We absolutely loved our stay here, and would highly recommend it for travellers on a budget, like us, who have their own transport.
 If you are a solo backpacker keen on meeting some people then we would highly recommend Puri Garden Hostel, which is centrally located, has a pool and does daily yoga classes, what else do you need right?
-Looking for something a bit different then these two options, then be sure to check out the map down below!

 And there you have it, everything you need to know about visiting Pura Gunung Kawi Sebatu, one of Bali’s most beautiful temples.
 Before you go though, be sure to check out some of our other Bali guides filled with tips, tricks and sights that you don’t want to leave of your Bali itinerary: